Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 ### Step 1 &ndash; Register the client app

-If you want to gain access to the *Actindo Core1 Platform* from an external app via API, first of all you have to register your client app in the developer portal.
+If you want to gain access to the *Actindo Core1 Platform* from an external app via API, first of all you have to register the client app in the developer portal.

-[comment]: <> (Andreas: Hättest du ein praktisches Beispiel zu einer client app für mich?)
+[comment]: <> (Fachreviewer: Hättest du ein praktisches Beispiel zu einer client app für mich?)

 #### Prerequisites